-For AACC members interested in the development and/or utilization of clinical laboratory analyses in animals, the Division of Animal Clinical Chemistry (DACC) is lagniappe (pronounced lan-yap) or "a pleasant something extra".
+For the Association for Diagnostics & Laboratory Medicine (formerly AACC) members interested in the development and/or utilization of clinical laboratory analyses in animals, the Division of Animal Clinical Chemistry (DACC) is lagniappe (pronounced lan-yap) or "a pleasant something extra".
 DACC is a dynamic organization of ~300 members that provides continuing educational opportunities and a forum for exchange of information in animal clinical pathology.
 Each year, in addition to its particpation at the Annual Meeting, DACC offers two scientific programs focused on topics of particular interest to its specialty.
 The 1999 Spring Meeting was entitled "Markers and Models of Bone and Joint Disorders" and a symposium on "Point of Care Testing in Animals" will be presented at LabMed in Albany, New York on November 10.

 Activities at the New Orleans Meeting